 Dense breasts - especially prevalent in younger women - can also make tumor detection difficult.
 So a mammogram may not be enough.

 "Having dense breasts means having much more glandular tissue in the breast than fat," explained Dr. McIntosh.
 "As we get older, a lot of the glandular tissue in the breast changes and become fatty tissue.
 Fatty tissue in a mammogram looks sort of gray-black.
 Tumors look white, so it's very easy to see white tissue on a gray background.
 But in dense breasts with more glandular tissue, it looks white, so it's hard to see a white tumor on a white background."

 In the case of dense breasts, an ultrasound is an excellent screening test, according to McIntosh, preceded by a mammogram.
 Though because the ultrasound is dependent on the experience of the technician, small tumors can still be missed.

 So are there any downsides to having a mammogram at any age?

 There is a relatively small radiation exposure.
 False positives during testing can subject patients to biopsies that they otherwise would not have to have.
 And there is, of course, the discomfort associated with the test.

 "You have to look at the big picture," said Dr. McIntosh.
 "Do the benefits outweigh the risks of doing these tests?
 And for mammography, I would say a resounding yes.
 The benefits far outweigh those risks."

-ABC News’ Luis Yordan contributed to this report.
+ABC News' Luis Yordan contributed to this episode.